top of page

 It was all very theatrical for me emotionally.
 But in the end, the bird flew away.

 And it left a little white deposit behind.
 You know the kind.
-I laughed and said, “I guess that bird got the sh*t knocked out of him, but he’s alright!”
+I laughed and said, “I guess that bird got the st knocked out of him, but he’s alright!”

 And the moral of the story?
-Sometimes in life, we really do get the sh*t knocked out of us.
+Sometimes in life, we really do get the st knocked out of us.
 But we still rise.
 We stand up.
-We fly toward a new destination, because we have a purpose.
+We fly toward a new destination because we have a purpose.

 Just like that bird, I know I have a purpose too.
 Even in the moments I feel like no one is praying for me—I remember that someone is.
 Even if it’s just me.